Kevin Coombs

-Personal
+Personal life

 Coombs was born on 30 May 1941 in the Victorian town of Swan Hill, to Cecil Coombs and Rosie Clayton.
 After losing his mother at age five, he and his four siblings lived with relatives in the New South Wales town of Balranald.
 He grew up in rural Victoria in a large family.
 He became a paraplegic at the age of 12 when he was accidentally shot in the back while out shooting rabbits.
 He spent time at the Royal Austin Rehabilitation Hospital in Melbourne where he was introduced to sport as part of his rehabilitation program.
 One of the sports that he competed in was wheelchair basketball.
 He competed in the first Australian championships in 1960 and was then selected to compete at the 1960 Summer Paralympics.
 Coombs only brought one wheelchair to the Paralympic Games, the wheelchair he used every day.
 His wheelchair weighed about 40 kg.

 Outside of sport, Coombs worked for the Victorian Department of Human Services until 2000.
 During his career with the Health Services he established the Koori Hospital Liaison Officer program, was the coordinator of the Koori Drug and Alcohol Program and was also Manager of the Koori Health Unit.
 Before working at the Department of Health Services, Coombs worked for Community Services Victoria.
-He is a Wotjobaluk elder.
+He was a Wotjobaluk elder.

-Kevin's grandfather, Alfred "Jack" Coombs, as well as Alfred's brother, Willie, served as indigenous Australian soldiers for the British Empire during the World War I in the Western Front.
+His grandfather, Alfred "Jack" Coombs, as well as Alfred's brother, Willie, served in the Australian Imperial Forces in the Western Front during World War I.

-One of Kevin's daughter, Rose Falla, is the first Aboriginal magistrate in Victoria. his other daughter, Janine, is the Deputy Chair of Barengi Gadjin Land Council.
+One of Coombs' daughters, Rose Falla, is the first Aboriginal magistrate in Victoria.
+His other daughter, Janine, is the Deputy Chair of Barengi Gadjin Land Council.

+Coombs died on 5 October 2023, at age 82.